jon-harper/OmniBox/docs/assembly.md

 date: 2022-05-15
 ---

 Assuming that you have all of the parts pre-printed and have never assembled an OmniBox, it takes about one hour for assembly.
 This does not include the time needed to run and attach wiring.

+!!! note
+    These instructions are for the default OmniBox configuration (two 40mm fans for the rear main body and no front body fan).
+They cover aspects common to all OmniBox printers and demonstrate mounting fan cages.
+The size and location of fans in your configuration may vary.

 ## 1. Base

 You will need: